ieeevr/2022/attend/zoom-instructions/index.md

         <h2>Joining the Zoom Event</h2>

         <p>
-            All sessions will be accessed through the Zoom Events hub, joinable via the link above. <strong>If you are registered as a speaker or panelist for conference you should have also received an email invitation; please ensure that you accept this invitation prior to accessing the Zoom hub.</strong>
+            All sessions will be accessed through the Zoom Events hub, joinable via the link above. <strong>If you are registered as a speaker or panelist for the conference you should have also received an email invitation; please ensure that you accept this invitation prior to accessing the Zoom hub.</strong> Workshop presenters do not need to worry about this step and can access the above Zoom link as normal.
         </p>

         <p>